Parallel Pipeline configuration#

 This implies that after your first time running QIIME 2 in parallel without a config in at least one of the first 3 locations, the path referenced in step 4 will exist and contain a configuration file.

-Alternatively, when using q2cli, you can provide a specific configuration for use in configuring parsl using the --parallel-config
+Alternatively, when using q2cli, you can provide a specific configuration for use in configuring Parsl using the --parallel-config

 option.